 6. Avoid Overloading Racks & Free-Flying Plastics

-There needs to be enough space between the plates and other items in your dishwasher for air and water to circulate freely and for the drying process to work as intended.
+Leave enough space between the plates and other items in your dishwasher for air and water to circulate freely so that the drying process will work as intended.
 Place cups, small bowls, and dishwasher-safe plastics on the top rack.
 Some dishwashers come with clips to secure lightweight plastic items - loading these items securely will help prevent them from flipping over and then filling up with water during the cycle.

 Plates, silverware, and larger items generally go in the lower rack.
 Depending on where your dishwasher sprays water from, you'll want to make sure that any large or oddly shaped items are not blocking the spray arms from being able to move freely and reach all areas of the dishwasher.

 Try not to overlap items, such as leaning plastic containers against each other, as this can impede proper cleaning and drying.